We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Supplements containing aloe vera gel or extracts can help suppress flare-ups of SD.
-They can also lessen the severity of flare-ups that do happen.
+Supplements containing aloe vera gel or extracts can help suppress flare-ups.
+They can also help lessen the severity of flare-ups that do happen.

-Probiotics are sometimes recommended to treat different kinds of dermatitis, especially in children.
-But there is little research to link probiotics to effective results for seborrheic dermatitis.
+Probiotics may help treat different kinds of dermatitis, especially in children.
+But there’s little research to link probiotics to effective results for seborrheic dermatitis.

 Tea tree oil has been studied for several skin conditions.
 Its antibacterial, antifungal, and anti-inflammatory benefits make it an ideal treatment for seborrheic dermatitis.